 Lake Louise is just a short drive from Banff.
 The village is still quite small, with a shopping mall, a few hotels and a visitor centre.
-The Fairmont Chateau Lake Louise, situated on the lakes shore, is a tourist attraction in itself and is visited by the millions who come to photograph the lake with Mt Victoria in the background.
-Rent a canoe from the boathouse and glide through the lake - take care not to fall in as even in August the lake only reaches about 4C!
+The Fairmont Chateau Lake Louise, situated on the lake's shore, is a tourist attraction in itself and is visited by tourists and locals alike who come to photograph the lake with Mt.
+Victoria in the background.
+Rent a canoe from the boathouse and glide through the lake - take care not to fall in as even in August, the water's temperature only reaches about 4C!
 Moraine Lake, though half the size of Lake Louise is just as spectacular.

 Jasper is surrounded by the peaks of Jasper National Park, which allows it to play host to plenty of outdoor pursuits.
-Take the Jasper Tramway up Whistlers Mountain for great views of the mountain and valley from above the tree line.
+Take the Jasper Tramway up Whistlers Mountain for great views.
 Walk the Maligne Canyon trail that crosses the canyon six times and Maligne Lake, the largest glacier fed lake in the Canadian Rockies.
 Here you can take the popular narrated cruise on a glass bottomed boat to the picturesque Spirit Island.
 Another great trip is to Miette Hot Springs.
 This road is one of the best animal spotting routes in the park, so if you haven’t seen any wildlife on your trip so far, this could be the best trip to take!

 Rocky Mountaineer train